-Select nights Sept.
-21 – Oct.
-31, face horror's most terrifying creatures in the flesh at Universal Orlando Resort.
+Face horror's most terrifying creatures in the flesh at Universal Orlando Resort.
 Explore all-new haunted houses, scare zones, spooky live entertainment and more.
-Halloween Horror Nights 22 features Alice Cooper, Penn & Teller, Silent Hill and AMC's The Walking Dead.
+Halloween Horror Nights 24 features Halloween, From Dusk Till Dawn, AMC's The Walking Dead and more.
 BUY TICKETS

 Ghouls and goblins gather for a bewitching Halloween spooktacular at Walt Disney World.
 Guests of all ages are encouraged come in costume and trick-or-treat around the Magic Kingdom.
 Plus, following Mickey's Boo-to-You Parade this year is the all-new Not-So-Scary Street Jam.
 BUY TICKETS

 Enjoy safe and family-friendly festivities at Legoland Florida's Halloween celebration.
 Trick-or-treat along the brick-or-treat trail, build your own Lego models, take your picture with the world's largest Lego jack-o'-lantern and win prizes in an all-kids Halloween costume contest.
 BUY TICKETS

 Sept.
 26 - Nov.
 1 (select nights)

 Creep around ZooBoo for a ghoulish good time for all.
 The event is family-friendly with attractions that range in "scare factor," including haunted houses, trails, displays, lights, music, night rides and more.
 BUY TICKETS

 An ocean of Halloween fun for all ages awaits you at SeaWorld Orlando.
 Put on your Halloween costume and stop by for special Halloween shows, a sea of sweet treats, and lots of fun, family-friendly spookiness.
 Best of all, it's all included with regular admission to SeaWorld Orlando.
 BUY TICKETS